rayfrankenstein/AITOW/README.md

 "The main advantage of Agile is for project managers, who can change requirements on the fly."--b0rsuk, [https://news.ycombinator.com/item?id=26345235&p=3](https://news.ycombinator.com/item?id=26345235&p=3)

 ---
+"But lots of developers actually hates Scrum even when done correctly.
+The problem is that Scrum is very rigid, it tells you how long your development cycle should be, what your meetings should look like etc. They'd prefer to just do what needs done, have the meetings that needs to be had, deliver features when ready rather than have arbitrary deadlines (sprints) etc. I understand that many developers loves having that rigid process since it is easy to just go and do your work without thinking about the bigger picture, but lots of people wants to do the other parts and feel constrained by Scrum.

+And no, 'adapting the process for your needs' doesn't work.
+The problem is having the process mandating meetings and timelines in the first place.
+If you just do everything freeform as these people wants then it isn't Scrum"--Jennson, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"Scrum makes it easy to break down features and problems into nice little pieces which can be done within one sprint (often in one day).
+That is a win in many ways, but it doesn't encourage higher level reviews, refactoring, etc. It's the problem of not seeing the forest for the trees.
+Of course you can intentionally create epics for these kinds of reviews, but those don't have a good short-term return value for time spent.
+And so, they get inadvertently or intentionally postponed.
+Eventually the system is complex and messy, few people understand the system in entirety, and the easiest Scrummy solution is a re-write.

+For me, Scrum was a straightjacket, a hundred NOs against my creativity and my attention to broader concerns.
+There are times when you are implementing a simple ticket, but you keep touching things that need attention... or you see how the entire system has become convoluted, and you see a better way.
+To do it the right way either means creating new epics and tickets, debating those with product owners who don't understand the value, and generally NOT solving the real problem."--blunte, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"A cause of this problem is when people are worried about what happens when they say 'erm, I don't know how to do this cleanly' and so they want the "how" to be defined far far in advance.
+Solving this requires a mix of
+A. Identifying those activities that will genuinely make people's lives easier if they have a process and designing those processes to be meaningful and low-burden.
+Those activities will vary based on team members individual peeves and affinities.
+B. Creating clear lines of communication for how and whom to ask for help.
+This often means more clear naming of responsibilities.
+C. Ensuring there is enough slack time for people to be able to help each other out.
+D. Creating trust in the team that asking for help won't lead people to question if you are fit to do your job.
+> quantify everything

+Many times, this is the https://en.wikipedia.org/wiki/McNamara_fallacy"--afarell, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"I find "velocity" to be almost completely useless, both in principle and in practice.
+It's not only useless for comparing teams, it's useless for comparing the same team over time if anything that affects "velocity" changes: the team composition, the length of the iterations, the nature of the tasks being worked on, etc. Now, how often have any of us worked on a project where at least one of those things didn't change, and sometimes fairly frequently?

+I mean, just the difference in an iteration with a couple of people on PTO, or a holiday or two intruding into it, will throw the numbers off.
+Now factor in all of the other fuzziness that's inherent in the process... yeah, no. Don't bother trying to calculate or track "velocity".
+You'd probably get better results from Tarot cards or animal entrails.", [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"I too find velocity to be one of the dumbest aspects of Agile.
+It takes the stupid of story points and doubles down on uselessness and arbitrariness.

+Velocity in physical terms is an instantaneous measure.
+It's the same in Agile, you've done X things in Y time.
+But that ignores the context of those X tasks and the context of Y time.

+The X+1 task might turn out more difficult or have some other challenge that makes it take longer.
+Time keeps passing so at time Y+2 the velocity measurement is lower than before.
+Now all the PMs and other team members jump in demanding answers which now makes the task take even longer.

+As you mention, some span of time can see team members out or unavailable.
+So the velocity is "low" but rarely is that context captured or bubbled up the management chain.
+So your team has "low velocity" which ends up generating worthless meetings, bad reviews, or all sorts of problems.",  [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"I can only speak from personal experience (perhaps our Scrum consultant did it wrong).
+We have a large group and even running through the all of the demos (mostly slides really) from all of the teams at the end of a three week period took days.
+Added to this the retrospective, multiple planning sessions as well as all of the meetings that we used to have prior to doing this.

+In the end, it was just so obviously unworkable to everyone it had to be stopped.

+However, you are absolutely right, we were not in meetings 100% of the time - it just felt like it.
+Many people need good swaths of uninterrupted time (perhaps 1.5-2 hours minimum) in order to be productive.
+Rapid context switching between various meetings and development work can be expensive.
+It is unfortunate when this time can only be found outside of working hours.", [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"Every company I've worked at that followed some sort of rigid scrum process has suffered from burnout and general failure in one form or another

+It treats developers like consultants because it's really designed for agencies working on one-off short-burst projects ( this is the only setting I've seen it have a positive effect )

+by nature it just chews people up if it becomes a day-to-day practice, the whole process revolves around the assumption that there's lack of trust and team cohesion"--snuser, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"The problem with scrum is that it is micromanagement distributed.
+And that it makes whole team victim of the assertive asshole when that one appears."--watwut, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"'Why is it that every criticism of agile/scrum/safe is met with "well you just weren't really doing it?'

+Probably because a lot of people aren't really doing it, for reasons that are entirely predictable if you've ever worked at a big company.
+Consider the core of the Agile Manifesto http://agilemanifesto.org/:

+> * Individuals and interactions over processes and tools
+> * Working software over comprehensive documentation
+> * Customer collaboration over contract negotiation
+> * Responding to change over following a plan
+>

+How many big companies do you know that are organizationally capable of valuing individuals over processes and tools, or responding to change over following a plan?
+Almost all big companies have the opposite value system on those two points, imposed from the top down by the CEO (with the exception that they do value individuals if those individuals are senior management).
+Many big companies also have incentive structures that strongly countermand the other points, too.
+Comprehensive documentation is crucial ammunition for redirecting the blame for bad decisions, for example.
+(Cf. https://news.ycombinator.com/item?id=28674388: 'we not only need very thorough clarity on what feature development will yield the greatest returns, but also deniability that we had good reason for doing what we were doing if it turns south.')"--kragen, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"From a management perspective, [scrum] having everything reduced to a process and method is the ideal world, as no true knowledge about the actual work is needed.
+The weaker then understanding of the work, the stronger the desire to replace uncertainty with process."--RandomLensman, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

 **What works, in their own words**

 _People on social media uncovering better ways of developing software that are entirely different than Agile._